“I find television very educating. Every time somebody turns on the set I go into the other room and read a book. ” – Groucho Marx

 I am a fan of Hollywood movies.
 I don’t remember how many of them have I watched till date.

-(The Lord of the Rings, The Hobbit, The Bourne Trilogy are some of my favorites).
+(The Lord of the Rings, The Hobbit, The Bourne Trilogy are some of my favourites).

-This is why TVs get switched on – “Let see what’s new on TV.”
+The reason why TVs get switched on?
+“Let see what’s new on TV.”

-There’s nothing new.
-It’s the same old bullshit – corrupt politicians, below average performance by bureaucrats, and channels selling idiotic stuff.
+It’s the same old bullshit – corrupt politicians, below average performance by bureaucrats, and TV channels selling stupid stuff.

-It really pisses me off when people talk to somebody with their eyes fixed on the screen.
-Looking at a screen in the middle of a conversation with someone is kind of insulting.
+It pisses me off when people talk to somebody with their eyes fixed on the screen.
+Looking at a screen in the middle of a conversation with someone is insulting.

 Most of the times I visit my friends or relatives, I had to ask, “Excuse me, do you think we can turn the TV off?”
 And the look on their faces is usually of utter confusion as if I said something abnormal.

-How can one expect peace enter his life when there’s an intruder in the living room the moment he steps in?
+How can one expect peace enter his life when there’s an intruder in the living room?

 Where would you ask “peace” to sit?
 Where’s the space for it?

 And that intruder is your doing.
-It never asks you to let it intrude your privacy.
-It’s you who invites it.
+It never asked you to let it intrude your privacy.
+You invited it.